Infrastructure-AsCode/azure-private-links-labs/docs/labs/lab-02/index.md

 Non-authoritative answer:
 Name:    cr4.westeurope1-a.control.database.windows.net
 Address:  104.40.168.105
-Aliases:  iac-ws5-sql.database.windows.net
+Aliases:  YOUR-SQL-SERVER-NAME.database.windows.net
-          iac-ws5-sql.privatelink.database.windows.net
+          YOUR-SQL-SERVER-NAME.privatelink.database.windows.net
           dataslice9.westeurope.database.windows.net
           dataslice9westeurope.trafficmanager.net
 ```

-As you can see, from your PC `iac-ws5-sql.database.windows.net` is resolved to public IP address of Azure SQL Server instance.
+As you can see, from your PC `YOUR-SQL-SERVER-NAME.database.windows.net` is resolved to public IP address of Azure SQL Server instance.
-Since your PC uses either your internal home DNS server or DNS server of your internet provider, it doesn't know anything about `privatelink.database.windows.net` Private DNS Zone and therefore resolves `iac-ws5-sql.database.windows.net` to known public IP.
+Since your PC uses either your internal home DNS server or DNS server of your internet provider, it doesn't know anything about `privatelink.database.windows.net` Private DNS Zone and therefore resolves `YOUR-SQL-SERVER-NAME.database.windows.net` to known public IP.

 ## Task #4 - disable public access to Azure SQL server

 Assume you would like to disable all public access to your Azure SQL server, and only allow connections from your virtual network.

-Navigate to `Networking` page of `iac-ws5-sql` instance of Azure SQL Server, select `Public access` tab, then select `Disable` for `Public network access`.
+Navigate to `Networking` page of `YOUR-SQL-SERVER-NAME` instance of Azure SQL Server, select `Public access` tab, then select `Disable` for `Public network access`.

 ![sql2](../../assets/images/lab-02/sql2.png)

-Back to Azure Data Studio and try to reconnect to `iac-ws5-sql.database.windows.net` instance.
+Back to Azure Data Studio on your PC and try to reconnect to `YOUR-SQL-SERVER-NAME.database.windows.net` instance.
 You'll receive an error message similar to this one:

 ![sql3](../../assets/images/lab-02/sql3.png)

 ## Task #5 (optional) - test connectivity to SQL server from the testVM

-Remote into the testVM, download and install [Azure Data Studio](https://docs.microsoft.com/en-us/sql/azure-data-studio/download-azure-data-studio?view=sql-server-ver15&WT.mc_id=AZ-MVP-5003837) and add new connection to `iac-ws5-sql.database.windows.net` instance of Azure SQL Server as described at `Task #6` of [lab-01](../lab-01/index.md).
+Remote into the testVM, download and install [Azure Data Studio](https://docs.microsoft.com/en-us/sql/azure-data-studio/download-azure-data-studio?view=sql-server-ver15&WT.mc_id=AZ-MVP-5003837) and add new connection to `YOUR-SQL-SERVER-NAME.database.windows.net` instance of Azure SQL Server as described at [Task #7 of lab-01](../lab-01/index.md#task-7-test-connectivity-to-sql-database).

 You should be able to connect to the SQL server instance from the testVM via private endpoint.